Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

 The typical value of $T_{0}$ is calculate from $T_0\equiv\left( \mathcal{E}_0/{ \sigma_s }\right)^{1/4}$.

-In Figure \ref{figT}, we make the contour plot of temperature ${T_r}$ in \eqref{TR} as a function of locations in the disk $r=R/R_s$ and black hole masses $m=M/M_{\odot}$.
+In Figure \ref{figT}, we make the contour plot of temperature ${T_r}$ in \eqref{TR} as a function of locations in the disk $r=R/R_s$ and black hole masses $m_{BH}=M/M_{\odot}$.
 One can see that the peak temperature of the disk is around ${T_r} \, {\simeq}\,1.2\,\text{keV} /m^{1/4}$ at the radius $r\simeq 4$.
-And in Table \ref{tableBH1}, we list two benchmark points for the black hole source.
-The gravity of primordial black holes is too weak to have significant accretion, so we leave the discussion to the last section.
+And in Table \ref{tableBH1}, we list two benchmark points for black hole sources.
+The gravity of primordial black holes is too weak to have significant accretion, so we leave the discussion to section \ref{others}.